Eein/blisterv2-padtest/README.md

 ![blisster v2](https://git.sr.ht/~eein/padtest-results/blob/master/blister.png)

-*Below, the LLAPI port is the weird HDMI-like Bliss-Box port on the above board.*
+*Below, the Bliss/LLAPI port is the weird HDMI-like Bliss-Box port on the above board.*

 ### Keyboard in normal port
 Everything seems to map, but its acting as if its in turbo mode

-### PS2 Controller on LLAPI port
+### PS2 Controller on Bliss/LLAPI port
 Controller does not register as analog, so some mappings may be missing

 ```